SJV-S/OpenCelerator/README.md

 #### Windows

-You are going to have to deal with the paternalistic Windows Defender.
+Windows is very paternalistic.
 When running the app the first time, right click and select "Run as administrator".
 Windows Defender will then raise a warning.
 To proceed, click on "More info" and then click "Run anyway".
 In the unlikely event that this does not work, you may need to manually add an [exception](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26).

 #### Linux